 Although the postprocessing procedure has not changed significantly compared to the steps described by \cite{lundquist_searches_2019} and \cite{paterson_searches_2021}, we have upgraded this portion of the pipeline to increase its speed and decrease its memory usage.
 We typically run the pipeline in a multithreaded mode so that we can process up to 16 images at once.
 In refactoring the pipeline, we have moved the reading of large files (i.e., the trained random-forest classifier and the moving-object catalog) outside of the threads, so that they are only accessed once at the beginning of the night.
 The trained CNN classifier is reloaded for each image, due to limitations of TensorFlow in the Python multiprocessing environment.
 We have also vectorized the postprocessing operations to the greatest extent possible to avoid overheads associated with Python loops.
 With the exception of thumbnail creation, which requires writing to the hard disk, the duration of these steps is now nearly independent of the length of the source catalog.
 We describe each step below.

-After extracting sources from the difference images using Source Extractor \citep{bertin_sextractor:_1996}, the pipeline crossmatches the source catalog with 1.3~million solar-system objects known to the Minor Planet Center.
+After extracting sources from the difference images using Source Extractor \citep{bertin_sextractor:_1996}, the pipeline crossmatches the source catalog with 1.3~million solar system objects known to the Minor Planet Center.
 We download an up-to-date catalog of orbital elements at the beginning of each night and use PyEphem \citep{rhodes_pyephem_2011} to calculate the equatorial coordinates of each body at the time of each image.
-Then we use the Astropy \texttt{coordinates} module \citep{astropy_collaboration_astropy_2022} to crossmatch the source catalog with the solar-system catalog, using a matching radius of $25''$ to account for uncertainties in the orbits.
-In total, this step takes about 50 seconds per image, almost all of which is spent calculating the ephemerides.
-Any sources with matches in the solar-system catalog are marked as moving objects in our database and not displayed by default on the survey candidates page.
+Then we use the Astropy \texttt{coordinates} module \citep{astropy_collaboration_astropy_2022} to crossmatch the source catalog with the solar system catalog, using a matching radius of $25''$ to account for uncertainties in the orbits.
+In total, this step takes about 50~s per image, almost all of which is spent calculating the ephemerides.
+Any sources with matches in the solar system catalog are marked as moving objects in our database and not displayed by default on the survey candidates page.